CSS-Electronics/api-examples/README.md

 - data-processing: List specific log files, load them and DBC decode the data (local, S3)

 For some use cases the below examples may be useful:
-- asammdf-basics: Examples of using the asammdf API for processing MDF4 data
+- other/asammdf-basics: Examples of using the asammdf API for processing MDF4 data
+- other/matlab-basics: Examples of how to load and use MF4/MAT CAN bus data
-- s3-basics: Examples of how to download, upload or list specific objects on your server
+- other/s3-basics: Examples of how to download, upload or list specific objects on your server
-- s3-events: Using AWS Lambda (for event based data processing)
-- s3-events: Using MinIO notifications (for event based data processing)
+- other/s3-events: Using AWS Lambda or MinIO notifications (for event based data processing)
-- misc: Example of automating the use of the MDF4 converters
+- other/misc: Example of automating the use of the MDF4 converters and misc tools
-- misc: Basic e-mail sender function

 ```

 ---

-## Installation
+## Installation of our Python API
 We recommend to install Python 3.7 for Windows ([32 bit](https://www.python.org/ftp/python/3.7.9/python-3.7.9.exe)/[64 bit](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe)) or [Linux](https://www.python.org/downloads/release/python-379/).

 Next, intall script dependencies via the `requirements.txt` in each folder:
   ``pip install -r requirements.txt``

-### Platforms supported
+### Platforms supported by our Python API
 The below platforms are currently supported for the `mdf_iter`, `canedge_browser` and `can_decoder` modules:

 - Linux: x86-64 (Python 3.5, 3.6, 3.7, 3.8)